Non-Custodial Parent?

 What is Custody And Visitation in Texas?

-Custody refers to the control and responsibility for a minor child.
-When parents cannot agree on who a child will live with and who holds primary decision-making responsibility a Court must intervene.
+Custody refers to the control and responsibility of a minor child.
+When parents cannot agree on who a child will live with and who holds primary decision-making responsibility, a Court must intervene.

-The Court may work with both parents to agree about primary physical custody and a visitation schedule with the non-custodial parent.
-If the parties and their attorneys cannot agree, a judge will decide with the entry of a court order.
+The Court may work with both parents to agree on primary physical custody and a visitation schedule with the non-custodial parent.
+If the parties and their attorneys cannot agree, a judge will decide by entering a court order.

 Such Orders are binding and enforceable but may be modified.
-Enforcing a custody or visitation order is referred to as enforcement.
-Modifying a custody or visitation order is referred to as a modification.
+Enforcing a custody or visitation order is referred to as enforcement, and modifying it is referred to as modification.

 What is Possession and Access?